 Stacker compiled 25 terms related to climate change, their meanings, and their significance in the context of today’s warming climate.
 This gallery is not inclusive (thousands of terms relate to the climate change discussion), but is meant as a starting point to better understand what is arguably shaping up to be the most pressing issue of the near—and distant—future.

 Climate refers to weather patterns over time based on statistical data.
 Weather trends are indicative of larger climate patterns when the trends can be charted over at least a 30-year span.

 Ice sheets are continental glaciers exceeding 19,000 square miles.
 In one 24-hour period in August 2019, Greenland’s ice sheet lost 11 billion tons of ice.
 While it’s normal for the ice sheet to lose some ice every summer (and regain some in the winter), 2019’s melt season came almost a full month early and was exacerbated by record high temperatures.

 The chemical compound carbon dioxide (one part carbon and two parts oxygen) is a gas produced by respiration and the burning of carbon and other organic compounds.
-Plants absorb carbon dioxide during photosynthesis, making the gas a fundamental component of all life on earth.
-Carbon dioxide traps heat radiating off the Earth’s surface in its atmosphere, making the planet habitable for plant and animal life to thrive.
+Plants absorb C02 during photosynthesis, making the gas a fundamental component of all life on earth.
+CO2 traps heat radiating off the Earth’s surface in its atmosphere, making the planet habitable for plant and animal life to thrive.

-Excessive carbon dioxide in the atmosphere creates a “greenhouse effect” attributed to today’s warming climate.
-By studying air bubbles trapped in ice, NASA scientists have confirmed that today's carbon dioxide levels exceed CO2 levels of the past 400,000 years.
+Excessive CO2 in the atmosphere creates a “greenhouse effect” attributed to today’s warming climate.
+By studying air bubbles trapped in ice, NASA scientists have confirmed that today's CO2 levels exceed CO2 levels of the past 400,000 years.

 Methane is a natural gas comprising one carbon and four hydrogen atoms.
-It releases less carbon dioxide than other fossil fuels when burned, but is roughly 30 times as strong as CO2 in trapping heat in the atmosphere, making it an even greater climate change threat.
+It releases less CO2 than other fossil fuels when burned, but is roughly 30 times as strong as CO2 in trapping heat in the atmosphere, making it an even greater climate change threat.

 COP and UNFCCC

 Tillage refers to a variety of methods for preparing to plant crops, whether by turning over soil, raking it, or digging into topsoil.
 Because tillage disturbs the top layers of soil, tilling large swaths of land can decrease water absorption, subject topsoil to being blown or washed away by wind and rain, and disrupt a soil’s ability to hold nutrients and microbes.
-Tillage and the use of fertilizers have been blamed for the loss of as much as a third of all arable land in the past 40 years, making past calamities like the Dust Bowl more inevitable in the future.2018 All rights reserved.
+Tillage and the use of fertilizers have been blamed for the loss of as much as a third of all arable land in the past 40 years, making past calamities like the Dust Bowl more inevitable in the future.